 12 bottle units – start at $25.00

 We will quote you the exact UPS pricing for your area.
-We DO NOT ship outside the State of Ohio except for Florida.
+At this time, we only ship to authorized counties in Ohio and Florida.
+Local pickup is also available.

 Order By Phone